What Solar Power Inverter Should You Get For Your PV System?

 String Inverters aka “Old Faithful”

-String inverters are prevalent because they are relatively simple and low cost.
-Outlined below is a cost comparison of 5,000 watt inverters (a size that would cover a typical residential installation of about 20 solar panels) from three leading inverter manufacturers.
+Of the 3 types of inverters, string inverters are the cheapest.
+Below is a quick cost comparison of 3 different 5kW inverters (a size that would cover a typical residential installation of about 20 solar panels) from three leading inverter manufacturers.
 As you can see, average cost hovers around $1900 – a good deal when compared to micro inverters.

 - ABB PVI-5000: $1800 to $2100